Bae-hong-seob/Proactive-Service-Caching-in-a-MEC-System-by-Using-Spatio-Temporal-Correlation-among-MEC-Servers/readme.md

 - case1 : (Homogeneous case) All MECS have similar service popularity.
 - case2 : (Partially Heterogeneous case) Each MECS have different service popularity.
 - case3 : (Heterogeneous case) Each MECS have different service popularity and change service popularity over time.

-# How to amke service dataset using MovieLens dataset.

-## 1. Description of datasets used
-- Using only 2019 years data in MovieLens dataset.
-(There are 1,202,602 data for 10,619 users and 41,440 movieIds)
-- Descending order frequency MovieId remapping 0 to N-1